Adesh-1546/core-java-concepts/01-OOPs/Inheritance/README.md

 * Parent class → Superclass
 * Child class → Subclass
 * Achieved using the `extends` keyword
-* Child class can access public and protected members of parent class
+* Child class can access public and protected members of the parent class

 ---